openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/08/06

-* Nodes math-alderaan-h[01-02] are draining to prepare for scheduled maintenance on Monday 2022/8/8.
-No new jobs can start on them.
+* Nodes math-alderaan-h[01-02] are draining to prepare for scheduled maintenance.

 ### 2022/08/04